 Choosing the Right OBD2 Scanner

-- Read and clear airbag error codes
+- Read and erase airbag error codes

 - Access SRS modules

-- Display live data from crash sensors
+- Show live data from crash-sensors

 - SRS/airbag code reading